ibm-cloud-docs/containers/cs_app.md

 <dt>Pod Disruption Budget</dt>
   <dd><p>To increase your app's availability, you can control how your app reacts to disruptions based on the type of availability that you want with a `PodDisruptionBudget` object.</p>
-  <p>`minAvailable`: You can specify the number or percentage of pods that must still be available after a disruption occurs.</p>
+  <ul><li>`minAvailable`: You can specify the number or percentage of pods that must still be available after a disruption occurs.</li>
-  <p>`maxUnavailable`: You can specify the number or percentage of pods that can be unavailable after a disruption occurs.
-The example uses `maxUnavailable: 1`.</p>
+  <li>`maxUnavailable`: You can specify the number or percentage of pods that can be unavailable after a disruption occurs.
+The example uses `maxUnavailable: 1`.</li>
-  <p>`selector`: Fill in the label to select the set of pods that the PodDisruptionBudget applies to.
-Note that if you used this same label in other pod deployments, the pod applies to those as well.</p>
+  <li>`selector`: Fill in the label to select the set of pods that the PodDisruptionBudget applies to.
+Note that if you used this same label in other pod deployments, the pod applies to those as well.</li></ul>
   <p>For more information, see the [Kubernetes documentation ![External link icon](../icons/launch-glyph.svg "External link icon")](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/).</p>
   <p><codeblock class="codeblock">
   apiVersion: policy/v1beta1